 “There will be Daleks.
 There will be exterminations.
 Thrills, laughter, tears.
 You know.
 The usual.
 See you at the end of the year.”

 All we really know about the special at the moment is that the Daleks will be back alongside Whittaker and companions Bradley Walsh, Tosin Cole and Mandip Gill, with Nick Briggs returning to provide the voice of the Daleks.
+There may also be a role for the Rhino-like Judoon, who imprisoned Jodie Whittaker’s Doctor at the end of series 12.

 One clue for what to expect from the special could come from mysterious Dalek scenes shot in late 2019 in Bristol, which saw the Doctor’s greatest enemies apparently attacking each other on Clifton Suspension Bridge.